mariopeixoto/react-router-rails/README.md

 1. Better handle of production version

   Instead of explicit require minified version, we should make it possible to configure that in the environment config files like the react-rails configuration (ex. config.react_router_variant = :production)

-2. Serverside rendering

-  Use the ReactRouter.run + React.renderToString method to render the markup on the server.

 ## Acknowledgements